toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 ## Authentication

-Basic Authentication in HTTP header, using your Expedia Partner Central (EPC) credentials.
+Basic Authentication in HTTP header, using your Expedia Quick Connect (EQC) credentials.
 Please work with your account manager to activate your credentials for test and production API access.

 ## Endpoints